crs4/life_monitor/README.md

 docker-compose exec lm /bin/bash -c "flask registry show seek"
 ```

-Select "Request Body" in the drop-down menu, then click on "GET TOKEN".
+Select "Request Body" in the drop-down menu, then click on `GET TOKEN`.
 You
 should see an "Access Token Received" message appear under the text fields.
 Now you can try operations reserved to registry clients, which are listed
 under "Registry Client Operations" in the explorer (e.g., "Get the current